jprichardson/node-cfs/README.md

 Write data to different files depending upon what's being written.
 Write even numbers to `evens.txt` and odd numbers to `odds.txt`.

+No need to worry about opening a bunch of files.
+File descriptors are cached.

 ```js
 var cfs = require('cfs')